-- All property should be marked with your child's name. - Children may not wear or bring anything to school that may be a danger to themselves or others. - Children should not bring toys to school, as the school is not responsible for toys, which may become lost or damaged. - Children are not permitted to bring sweets to school.
+- ☐ All property should be marked with your child's name. - Children may not wear or bring anything to school that may be a danger to themselves or others. - Children should not bring toys to school, as the school is not responsible for toys, which may become lost or damaged. - Children are not permitted to bring sweets to school.
 Fruit is provided free of charge for Early Years and Key Stage 1 pupils for eating at playtime and this is provided through the government's, "Free Fruit for Schools" programme to encourage healthy eating habits.
-Older children are encouraged to bring their own piece of fruit if they wish. - As we hold the Healthy School accreditation, please try to ensure that this is upheld if you provide a packed lunch for your child sweets must not be included in a packed lunch. - Jewellery should not be worn in school.
+Older children are encouraged to bring their own portion of fruit or vegetable if they wish.
+Please note this is the only snack permitted unless medical reasons stipulate something else. - As we hold the Healthy School accreditation, please try to ensure that this is upheld if you provide a packed lunch for your child sweets must not be included in a packed lunch. - Jewellery should not be worn in school.
 Reasonable exceptions to this are inexpensive watches and stud earrings for children who have pierced ears.
 However, both of these items must be removed for P.E. - The wearing of nail polish is not appropriate for school. - Children should not bring expensive items of personal property to school.
-The school cannot guarantee the safety of such items and the Authority cannot accept any responsibility for the loss or theft of pupils' personal property. - When pupils are requested to bring sums of money to school, all money should be brought to school in a sealed, labelled envelope or purse.
-The outside of the envelope should contain the child's name, the amount of money enclosed and state what the money is for.
-Cheques for dinner money & milk money should be made payable to Northumberland County Council.
+The school cannot guarantee the safety of such items and cannot accept any responsibility for the loss or theft of pupils' personal property.